fokas001/DataDash/README.md

 It provides a comprehensive visualization of trends, user behavior patterns, and platform engagement using interactive charts and key performance indicators (KPIs).
 The dashboard is built with HTML, Tailwind CSS, and Chart.js.
 ChatGpt Prompt:
-Give me a project to work on, to test my data analysis knowledge.I would love to create a dashboard, filtering, etc FineTuned with Deepseek and Gemini.
+"Give me a project to work on, to test my data analysis knowledge.I would love to create a dashboard, filtering, etc" Results and Code were FineTuned with Deepseek and Gemini.

 ## ✨ Features